Mondee (MOND) and Its Rivals Head to Head Contrast

 |$228.37 million

-Mondee’s competitors have higher revenue and earnings than Mondee.
-Mondee is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Mondee’s rivals have higher revenue and earnings than Mondee.
+Mondee is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Analyst Recommendations